 Bettering student life one pot at a time

-Fifty years later, the SAA remains true to this mission of providing balance and respite to MIT students and MIT affiliates through offering courses in ceramics, painting, drawing, printmaking and photography in an open, relaxed environment.
-Enrollment has swelled in recent years, and SAA Manager, Stacy DeBartolo, attributes the program’s growth to “the instructors’ knowledge and charisma, and the students’ eagerness to learn traditional art techniques without the stresses of their curricular subjects.
+Fifty years later, the program remains true to this mission by offering courses in ceramics, painting, drawing, printmaking, and photography in an open, relaxed environment.
+Enrollment has swelled in recent years, and manager Stacy DeBartolo attributes the program’s growth to “the instructors’ knowledge and charisma, and the students’ eagerness to learn traditional art techniques without the stresses of their curricular subjects.
 One subject that is phenomenally popular is ceramics.
 We have started offering more courses to meet demand and added new equipment.”

 The broad spectrum of techniques that Finnegan and Pastorello teach is evident in the work filling the studio shelves.
 There are charming miniature pieces (from 1 x 1 x 1 inch) and ambitious large-scale objects (approximately 30 x 36 x 30 inches)—the largest the kiln can accommodate.
 “The small pieces became fairly popular,” Pastorello remarked.
 “There’s a freedom to working small-scale, insofar as you don’t have to fail big, if the clay collapses in the firing process.”
 An assortment of plates, figurines and vessels are on view, each with signs of carving, piercing or paddling, with matte or satin surfaces, covered in milky white shino glazes or earthy oxides, celadons, jade or blue glazes of varying opacity.
 “Through taking your time with a handful of glazes, depending on what clay body it is on, you can push the limits of the color range,” Pastorello explains.